Skip to main content

 • Pre-existing storage account - Data needs to be stored in a pre-existing storage account.

-• Specific storage account configuration - The underlying Storage Account needs to be configured in a specific way.
+• Specific storage account configuration - The underlying storage account needs to be configured in a specific way.
 Examples might include replication level, default access tier, firewall, capacity reservation, etc.

 • Data residency - Data needs to be stored in a specific region.